pierre-bourguet/3-tag-rna-seq/README.md

 ```

 ## DESeq2
-A standard analysis of differentially expressed genes (DEGs).
-You can remove outliers (e.g. : samples with low read counts), or even exclude all samples matching a string pattern, to test the influence of some samples on the DESeq2 outcome.
+An analysis of differentially expressed genes (DEGs).
+You can remove outliers (e.g. : samples with low read counts), or exclude all samples matching a string pattern, to test the influence of some samples on the outcome.
 By default, the analysis focuses on protein-coding genes and transposable elements, but you can control this by modifying the DESeq2 environment file.

 - (optional) Modify the DESeq2 environment file, to change annotations of interest.
 Default annotations are protein-coding genes and TAIR10 transposable elements.
 ```shell
 vi 01_script/post_processing/02.2_DESeq2_environment.R
 ```
 - Run the DESeq2 script.
 It does the following:
-	- run DESeq2, normalize and transform counts
+	- run DESeq2, normalize with estimated size factors (ESF) and transform counts using a regularized log (rlog).
 	- find differentially expressed genes (DEGs) for all treatments relative to a control condition (absolute log2FC >= 1, P < 0.1)
 	- produce plots: PCA, heatmap of sample-to-sample correlations (using variance-stabilized counts), number of DEGs per sample, heatmaps of normalized & transformed counts at DEGs
-	- write tables: counts, pairwise comparisons, DEGs
+	- write tables: normalized (ESF) & transformed (rlog) counts, pairwise comparisons, DEGs.
+RPM tables are also provided based on Salmon outputs.
-	- saves the environment and creates a script in "07_analysis" where you can start you own analysis.
+	- saves the environment and creates a script in "07_analysis" where you can start you own analysis using this environment.

 The order of arguments are:
 ```shell
 sbatch 02.0_DESeq2.sbatch output_directory \